gautambhetanabhotla/shell/README.md

 - Executables won't be searched for, with the `-e` flag.

 ## Spec 9
+- Dynamic aliasing is supported.
 - Aliases should be set in the format `alias xx = yy`.
 Note that spacing matters.
 Everything must be space-separated.
+- Typing `alias` will show a list of all aliases made so far.
+- `.myshrc` works like a typical run-commands file for any shell, it will run all the commands present in it on startup.

+## Spec 10, 11, 12
+- Will work as expected for valid commands, but for commands involving `<`, `>` and `>>`, they must be separated by spaces.

+## Spec 13
+- Running processes are printed in ascending order of their PIDs.

+## Spec 14
+- None.

+## Spec 15

+## Spec 16
+- None.

+## Spec 17
+- None.